-Visiting Malaysia in December of 2006, Ian experienced what he thought was indigestion brought on by his enthusiastic sampling of local curries and chilies.
-Aware of Sime Darby Medical Center Subang Jaya, he stopped by the hospital.
+Visiting Malaysia in December of 2006, Ian experienced what he thought was indigestion brought on by his perhaps overly enthusiastic sampling of local curries and chilies.
+Aware of Ramsay Sime Darby Subang Jaya Medical Center, he stopped by the hospital.
 Instead of an innocuous episode of indigestion, a heart problem was the underlying cause.
 He was immediately attended to by an Australian-trained cardiologist.

 The experience was forever etched in his memory.
 “I think this is just a continuation of the treatment that I’ve had in this hospital—not only from the surgeon and the doctors, but from all the staff, from the nurses, to the lady who brings the tea, to the lady who cleans the bathroom.
 There’s not a bad word I could say about the hospital.”